GET IN TOUCH

 Government Agencies and Debt Collection

-• Hawaii Department of Taxation
+Hawaii Department of Taxation

-• Courts
+Courts

-Courts issue writs of execution and money judgment orders that typically allow creditors to collect debts.
+Courts issue writs of execution and money judgment orders that allow creditors to collect debts.
 These actions require a court hearing and a certified copy of the ruling before personal property or cash may be seized.

 Payment Plan Options to Prevent or Stop a Levy

-A payment plan does not erase debt, but it provides a manageable way to address outstanding balances while maintaining access to essential items, such as food and housing.
+A payment plan does not erase debt, but it provides a manageable way to address outstanding balances while maintaining access to essential items such as food and housing.
 To qualify, taxpayers must complete the required form, submit a financial statement, and confirm they do not have an active bankruptcy or another unresolved payment plan.
 Interest and collection costs continue, but timely compliance keeps the account active and avoids further enforcement.

 Common Payment Plan Features

-• Ongoing compliance: Once approved, account holders must continue to file future returns on time and avoid incurring new debt.
+• Ongoing compliance — Once approved, account holders must continue to file future returns on time and avoid incurring new debt.
 Failure to comply can result in cancellation of the plan and imposition of a new levy.

 Hardship Releases, Exemptions, and When Debt Is Fully Paid

-Hardship Release
+Hardship Considerations

 Exempt Funds